 About Myelodysplastic Syndrome

-In a healthy person, immature blood cells (blood stem cells) in the bone marrow become mature red blood cells, white blood cells, or platelets.
+In a healthy person, immature blood cells (blood stem cells) in your bone marrow become mature red blood cells, white blood cells, or platelets.
 Myelodysplastic syndromes occur when something disrupts this process so that the blood cells don’t mature.
 When immature blood cells (blasts) do not develop normally, they multiply and leave less room for healthy red blood cells, white blood cells, or platelets to form in the bone marrow.
-Over time, there become more defective cells than healthy ones, which can create complications, such as severe anemia, debilitating fatigue, recurrent life-threatening infections, and more.
+Over time, defective cells outnumber healthy ones, which can create complications such as severe anemia, debilitating fatigue, recurrent life-threatening infections, and more.
+Myelodysplastic syndrome can progress to another form of blood cancer known as acute myeloid leukemia.

 Types of Myelodysplastic Syndrome

-Myelodysplastic syndrome is broken down into subtypes, which are classified based on the types of blood cells (red blood cells, white blood cells, and platelets) involved.
+Myelodysplastic syndrome is classified based on which types of blood cells (red blood cells, white blood cells, and platelets) are involved.

 Types of myelodysplastic syndrome include:

-• Myelodysplastic syndrome with single lineage dysplasia occurs when one blood cell type (white blood cells, red blood cells, or platelets) is low in number and appears abnormal under a microscope.
+• Myelodysplastic syndrome with single lineage dysplasia (MDS-SLD): One blood cell type (white blood cells, red blood cells, or platelets) is low in number and appears abnormal under a microscope.

-• Myelodysplastic syndrome with multilineage dysplasia occurs when two or three blood cell types (white blood cells, red blood cells, or platelets) are low in number and appear abnormal under a microscope.
+• Myelodysplastic syndrome with multilineage dysplasia (MDS-MLD): Two or three blood cell types (white blood cells, red blood cells, or platelets) are low in number and appear abnormal under a microscope.

-• Myelodysplastic syndrome with excess blasts — types 1 and 2 occur when any of the three types of blood cells (red blood cells, white blood cells, or platelets) might be low in number and appear abnormal under a microscope.
-Very immature blood cells (blasts) are found in the blood and bone marrow
+• Myelodysplastic syndrome with excess blasts (MDS-EB): Any of the three types of blood cells (red blood cells, white blood cells, or platelets) might be low in number and appear abnormal under a microscope.
+Very immature blood cells (blasts) are found in the blood and bone marrow.
+MDS-EB type 1 is associated with fewer blast cells in the blood and bone marrow than MDS-EB type 2.

-• Myelodysplastic syndrome, unclassifiable occurs when one of the three types of blood cells (red blood cells, white blood cells, or platelets) are low in number and either the white blood cells or platelets look abnormal under a microscope.
+• Myelodysplastic syndrome, unclassifiable (MDS-U): Subtype in which one of the three types of blood cells (red blood cells, white blood cells, or platelets) are low in number and either the white blood cells or platelets look abnormal under a microscope.

 Early myelodysplastic syndrome rarely causes symptoms.